 Third-degree burns are the most serious and they require immediate medical attention.
 These burns affect the all layers of skin–epidermis, dermis and hypodermis—and cause charring of skin or a translucent white color.
 Often times a person who has suffered a third-degree burn will complain of numbness and pain in the affected area.
 Healing from third-degree burns is very slow because the skin tissue and related structures were destroyed by the burn.

 Fire injuries can also be related to inhalation injuries.
+The American Burn Association reports that there were 3,275 deaths caused by inhalation.
 When inhalation injuries are combined with external burns the chance of death can increase significantly.
 The 3 most common types of inhalation injuries are:

 1.)
 Damage from Heat Inhalation: True lung burn happens when you directly breathe in a hot air/flame source, or have high pressure force the heat into your lungs.
 Often times, thermal injury is confined to the upper airways, because your throat (medically referred to as your trachea) shields your lungs from the heat.